Home

 Textured Surfaces

 Texture changes the calculation.
 Every 0.025 mm (0.001 inch) of texture depth requires an additional 1 degree of draft on top of your base angle.
 A moderate leather grain at 0.1 mm depth means adding 4 degrees.
 Miss this, and the part tears off the texture during demolding, leaving the surface damaged or permanently bonded to the tool.
+Draft angle errors are one of the most common causes of sticking and surface damage on the shop floor — for a full breakdown, see the vacuum forming troubleshooting guide.

 Every inside corner on a mold is a stress concentration point and a thinning point.
 When the sheet stretches over or into geometry, material doesn't flow cleanly around a sharp corner — it bridges across it, leaving a thin, stressed zone where the radius should be.
 That zone is where parts crack under load, or fail the drop test.